-The following transactions have been carried out with related parties during the year.
+The following transactions have been carried out with the above related parties during the year:

-2012 2011 € € Government of Malta Transfer of the dominium directum of the property occupied by the MIA, by Goverment 21,529,637 - Transfer of the dominium directum of the property occupied by the VCP, by Government 12,524,395 - Payment of City Gate ground rent to Government (51,648) - Malta Investment Management Company Limited Office Lease payable to MIMCOL (8,850) (1,475) Grand Harbour Regeneration Corporation Payments to GHRC for investment property (51,321,499) -
+2013 € 2012 € Government of Malta Transfer of the dominium directum of the property occupied by the MIA by Government ~ 21,529,637 Transfer of the dominium directum of the property occupied by the VCP by Government - 12,524,395 Payment of City Gate ground rent to Government (100,000) (51,648) Receipt of City Gate penalties from Government 4,868,000 - Receipt of Open Air Theatre lease income from Government 318,493 - Malta Investment Management Company Limited Office Lease payable to Malta Investment Management Company Limited (8,850) (8,850) Grand Harbour Regeneration Corporation Payments to GHRC for investment property (20,935,938) (51,321,499)

-25. Statutory information
+27. Statutory information

 Malita Investments p.l.c. is a public limited liability Company and is incorporated in Malta.
+The ultimate beneficial owner is the Government of Malta.